open-telemetry/opentelemetry-specification/specification/common/README.md

 external log APIs, which do not necessarily have the same value type restrictions as the standard attribute definition.

-NOTE: extending the set of standard attribute value types is a breaking change.
+Note: Extending the set of standard attribute value types is a breaking change.
 This was decided after extensive debate, with arguments as follows:

 * Limiting the types of attribute values to a set which has proved sufficient